 - Moreover, the process is automated and all you need to do is distribute one link that can be used to register, attend the event and also to get a recording for the event.

 - Zoom also allows you to add custom fields to the on-demand recording request form, which you can use to capture the contact information of leads, or acquire important information required for compliance purposes.

 Limitations of Zoom

 - There are limitations to the on-demand viewing functionality offered by Zoom.
 Zoom offers a basic video player, that streams in only one format (Unlike YouTube that allows you to choose your quality; 144p, 240p etc.).
 This means that viewers with low bandwidth or devices that don't support this format will face issues in watching the recorded videos readily.

-- Zoom offers limited sharing capabilities for your recorded meeting.
+- Zoom has a minimal offering for limited sharing of your recorded meeting.
 You can only generate shareable links, password protect and set an expiration time period for them.
 There is a lot left in terms of security offerings.
 Learn how VIDIZMO helps solve Zoom security issues.